mattbab/ValidicCSharpWrapper/README.md

 ValidicCSharpWrapper
 ====================

-C# Wrapper for the Validic REST API
+C# Wrapper for the Validic REST API.

 Example usages of this wrapper are located in the tests project, specifically "/ValidicCSharpTests/ClientTests.cs"